 Malaria is a serious and occasionally fatal disease.
 It is caused by a parasite which is spread to humans by infected mosquitoes.
 There is no vaccine available against malaria.

-All travellers are at risk if going to a destination where malaria occurs.
+All travelers are at risk if going to a destination where malaria occurs.

 - be Aware of malaria risks and symptoms